 TutorialBoard accepts submissions of tutorials related to Photoshop, Adobe After Effects, and other design software.
 Tutorials must include downloadable .psd files.
 Pay is up to $150 per tutorial.

-- It had to be an online writer's market (blog, website, web version of a magazine, etc.).
+- Each publication had to be an online writer's market (blog, website, digital magazine, etc.).
+Publications that have both print and online versions are also included.

-- Guidelines, or at least payment info, had to be available publicly online (and not just from third party reports).
+- Guidelines, or at least payment info, had to be available publicly online (directly from the source and not just from third party reports).

 - The $100 mark had to fall within the market's pay range for at least one type of writing (for example, some might start at $100, and others might pay "up to" $100).